Victor2103/linky/memo.md

 \COPY stocks_real_time from './data/tutorial_sample_tick.csv' DELIMITER ',' CSV HEADER;
 ```

+## Create unique index for the time and the consommation to avoid doublons

+ALTER IGNORE TABLE consommation ADD UNIQUE INDEX(time,conso);

 ## Look at your data

 - Query your data to get what you want.